Meet the Collective

 Artist & Photographer

 Michael currently resides in Chicago, IL where he spends his time creating wire-wrapped jewelry and attending as many shows and festivals as he can.
-He uses music to drive his inspiration for the artwork he creates for Trial and Error Collective, including the website banners and zine inserts.
+He uses music to drive his inspiration for the artwork he creates for Trial and Error Collective, including the website banners and zine covers.

 Brittne is an award-winning journalist, writing for National Geographic, Vice Magazine and Better Homes & Gardens.
 Despite Brittne’s esteemed career, she has since retired to enjoy the company of her three parrots and delve into her new hobby of crafting gourmet carrot cake.
 Coming out of retirement to contribute to the Trial and Error Collective was not a hard decision.
 Brittne leads her life by trial and error so it seemed a natural fit.
 Brittne is excited to contribute and share within this collective and feels her musings here may be some of her best-published work.